drmortalwombat/oscar64/oscar64.md

 * -tf : target format, may be prg, crt or bin
 * -tm : target machine
 * -d64 : create a d64 disk image
+* -d81 : create a d81 disk image for a Commodore 1581 drive
 * -f : add a binary file to the disk image
 * -fz : add a compressed binary file to the disk image
-* -fi : sector skip for data files on disk image
+* -fi : sector skip for data files on disk image (default: 10 for D64, 1 for D81)
 * -xz : extended zero page usage, more zero page space, but no return to basic
 * -cid : cartridge type ID, used by vice emulator
 * -csub : cartridge sub type